-Oregon’s next governor focuses homelessness
+Homelessness: Oregon’s next governor focuses on vexing issue

 “I will immediately prioritize expanding managed shelters, improving access to mental health and addiction services, and getting new street outreach teams on the ground to help people,” Kotek said.

-Jimmy Jones, executive director of the Mid-Willamette Valley Community Action Agency, which assists homeless people, approved Kotek’s game plan.
+Jimmy Jones, executive director of the Mid-Willamette Valley Community Action Agency, which assists homeless people, applauded Kotek’s game plan.

 “It addresses the long-term supply side problems, which may take a decade to impact in a meaningful way,” Jones said.
 He also praised Kotek’s plan to increase access to shelters, substance abuse treatment and mental health services.